 Assignment 2: Exploratory Data Analysis

 In this assignment, you will identify a dataset of interest and perform an exploratory analysis to better understand the shape & structure of the data, investigate initial questions, and develop preliminary insights & hypotheses.
-Your final submission will take the form of a report consisting of captioned visualizations that convey key insights gained during your analysis.
+Your final submission will take the form of a report consisting of annotated and/or captioned visualizations that convey key insights gained during your analysis.

 Step 1: Data Selection

-First, you will pick a topic area of interest to you and find a dataset that can provide insights into that topic.
+First, pick a topic area of interest to you and find a dataset that can provide insights into that topic.
 To streamline the assignment, we've pre-selected a number of datasets included below for you to choose from.

 After selecting a topic and dataset – but prior to analysis – you should write down an initial set of at least three questions you'd like to investigate.